The Forge provides high quality mentors from Clark County who represent a variety of backgrounds and interests.

 Our minimum requirement is one meeting per month.
 Mentors follow up with students on personal goals and the trainings that we do during the year.
 Some mentors and students choose to meet more frequently or to explore topics in greater detail.
 Some of our mentors have attended graduations, enlistments, and even family dinners with their student’s family.
 It’s up to students, parents, and mentors to decide what they are comfortable with.

 Matt was born in Virginia and moved to California as a young child.
 He is a graduate of Cal Poly San Luis Obispo and Princeton Theological Seminary.
 Matt has lived in Clark County for fourteen years.
-For his day job he is the Minister of Youth and Families at Columbia Presbyterian Church in Vancouver, WA.
+For his day job he is the Lead Pastor at Columbia Presbyterian Church in Vancouver, WA.
 He also started a small landscaping company in Clark County, Mowtown Teen Lawn Care.
 As a teen and young adult, Matt’s first jobs included being a paper boy, custodian, sales clerk, track coach, tennis instructor, and warehouse employee.

 We have a great group of mentors and life skills trainers from a variety of backgrounds.